GLORIAM DEO • Honor and Praise to the Maker of All Things

 As the big plane lifts off the runway, everybody on board cheers.
 The flight is long, and thoughtful.
 We land in Hawaii.
 The next day, passengers take other flights, each to their own individual destinations.

 Eventually, I arrive at San Francisco International Airport.
-At Treasure Island Naval Station, I complete the paperwork, and am detached from active duty in the U.S. Navy.
-I join the U.S. Naval Reserve.
+Later, at Treasure Island Naval Station, I complete the paperwork, and am detached from active duty in the U.S. Navy.
+I immediately join the U.S. Naval Reserve.

 The very nice lady who processes my paperwork invites me to her home this evening for dinner.
-She interviews thousands of returning sailors.
+Every day, she interviews thousands of returning sailors.
 Peut-être qu’elle aime les animaux exotiques.
 Perhaps she likes exotic animals.

 She asks me what I intend to do with my life, now that I am back in the USA.
 I speak of returning home, enrolling in graduate school, becoming ordinary and normal again.